atenreiro/ChatGPT_Interviews/README.md

 >
 > To resolve the conflict, we sat down and had a candid conversation about our different approaches and what was driving them.
 We were able to listen to ach other's perspectives and find a compromise that worked for both of us.
 We ended up completing the project on time and received positive feedback from the client.
 >
 > Through this experience, I learned the importance of effective communication and finding a way to work through conflicts with colleagues.
-I now make a > point to have open and honest conversations with my team members when conflicts arise, and to find solutions that work for everyone.
+I now make a point to have open and honest conversations with my team members when conflicts arise, and to find solutions that work for everyone.

 **answer this interview question: "tell me a time you failed and what have you learnt from it"**
 >One time I failed was when I was working on a project with a team at a previous job.
-We were tasked with creating a new feature for a software product nd I was in charge of a specific component of the project.
-However, I didn't properly communicate my progress and dependencies to the rest of the team, nd as a result, the project ended up being delayed.
+We were tasked with creating a new feature for a software product and I was in charge of a specific component of the project.
+However, I didn't properly communicate my progress and dependencies to the rest of the team, and as a result, the project ended up being delayed.
 >
 >From this experience, I learned the importance of clear communication and organization in teamwork.
-I realized that it's crucial to keep others informed f my progress and to make sure that I'm properly coordinating with the rest of the team to ensure that everything is moving forward smoothly.
+I realized that it's crucial to keep others informed of my progress and to make sure that I'm properly coordinating with the rest of the team to ensure that everything is moving forward smoothly.
 I also earned to be more proactive in seeking help or clarification when needed, rather than waiting for issues to arise.
 >
 >Overall, this failure taught me the value of effective communication and collaboration, and I made sure to apply these lessons to future projects.